DIY Removing a concrete patio by hand without a Jackhammer

 Once you begin to see cracks form in your concrete, it’s time to start using the crowbar.
 Wiggle the end of your bar under the concrete near a crack and place a large concrete chunk, large rock or even a piece of wood to create a lever.

-Crowbar lifting concrete
+Crowbar lifting concrete in backyard patio

 Crowbar